slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 > Nice job this morning.
 I along with the other committee members were impressed with your presentation and overall approaches.
 Exciting work ahead!
 > ### $\Huge &#8221;$
 >
-And by chance, since the other 7 faculty didn't, Chenliang CC'd me on his confirmation:
+And by chance since the other 7 faculty didn't, Chenliang CC'd me on his confirmation:

 > ### $\Huge &#8220;$
 > I attended Sam's area exam and approved the assessment made by the committee.